 Most of the time radiation is given after surgery as an added measure.
-This, called adjuvant treatment, is done to kill any cancer cells that may be left behind after surgery.
+This is called adjuvant treatment and it is done to kill any cancer cells that may be left behind after surgery.

 Radiation may also be used before surgery to shrink the tumor and make the operation easier.
 This is called neoadjuvant treatment.

-Radiation can be the main treatment for sarcoma in people whose general health is too poor to undergo surgery.
+Radiation can be the main treatment for sarcoma in someone whose general health is too poor to undergo surgery.

 Radiation therapy can also be used to help symptoms of sarcoma when it has spread.
 This is called palliative treatment.

 Types of radiation therapy

 External beam radiation therapy: For this treatment, radiation delivered from outside the body is focused on the cancer.
 This is the type of radiation therapy most often used to treat sarcomas.
 Treatments are often given daily, 5 days a week, usually for several weeks.
 Often a technique called intensity modulated radiation therapy (IMRT) is used.
 This better focuses the radiation on the cancer and lessens the impact on healthy tissue.

 Brachytherapy: Brachytherapy (sometimes called internal radiation therapy) is a treatment that places small pellets (or seeds) of radioactive material in or near the cancer.
 For soft tissue sarcoma, these pellets are put into catheters (very thin tubes) that have been placed during surgery.
 In high-dose rate (HDR) brachytherapy, the pellets give off a lot of radiation in a short time, and so stay in place for only minutes at a time.
-In low-dose rate (LDR) brachytherapy, the pellets may stay in place for days at a time, and then removed.
+In low-dose rate (LDR) brachytherapy, the pellets may stay in place for days at a time, and are then removed.